-Use this “At A Glance Guide” to learn the statewide rules of civil procedure (California Code of Civil Procedure) and California Rules of Court applicable to responding to interrogatories in California Superior Court.
-For more detailed information, including local rules, please see the California Superior Court SmartRules Guides: Response to Interrogatories.
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure applicable to responding to interrogatories in California Superior Court.
+For more detailed information, including Local Rules, please see the California Superior Court SmartRules Response to Interrogatories guides.

 Each answer in the response shall be as complete and straightforward as the information reasonably available to the responding party permits.